-Travel to the EU Switzerland, Norway, Iceland or Liechtenstein (the Schengen Area) will change from 1 January 2021.
+From 1 January 2021 travel requirements changed to the EU, Switzerland, Norway, Iceland or Liechtenstein (the Schengen Area).

-After 31 December 2020, if you are a British passport holder (including those passports issued by the Jersey Passport Office) you will be considered a third country national under the Schengen Border Code and will therefore need to comply with different rules to enter and travel around the Schengen Area.
+British passport holders are considered a third country national under the Schengen Border Code.
+This includes passports issued `by the Jersey Passport Office.
+You need to comply with different rules to enter and travel around the Schengen Area.

 - have been issued within the last 10 years on the date of arrival in a Schengen country